bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Examples, The Finished Project, 2." />
 </p>

-The finished version of the project will give you a quote that rotates around two different quotes after a period of time.
-And this is potentially very useful you could put this on a website to rotate customer testimonials.
+<p>The finished version of the project will give you a quote that rotates
+around two different quotes after a period of time.
+And this is potentially very useful you could put this on a website to rotate customer testimonials.</p>

-I wrote this script myself because a client needed on his website to to make something that rotated testimonials and this is way back in the early 2010s.
-So a lot of these scripts hadn&apos;t been written were easily accessible at that point, so I had to write one myself.
+<p>I wrote this script myself because a client needed on his website to to
+make something that rotated testimonials and this is way back in the early 2010s.
+So a lot of these scripts hadn&apos;t been written were easily accessible at that point, so I had to write one myself.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 470. example, project setup (272) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">